mjsamaha/SignalsMaster/docs/README.md

 # SignalsMaster Documentation

+> **📖 Documentation has moved to the [GitHub Wiki](https://github.com/mjsamaha/SignalsMaster/wiki)**
+>
+> All documentation is now available in the project wiki for better navigation and discoverability.

 Welcome to the SignalsMaster documentation hub!
 This directory contains all project documentation organized by category.

 ## 📖 Documentation Structure